adionizio14/Group222/CONDUCT.md

 [305Soft Group].
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Decisions

-Decisions will be made by a majority vote through a poll
+Decisions will be made by a majority vote through a poll.
+There are 5 memebers in our group meaning a vote of 3 is majority.

 ## Attendance

 Attendance is mandatory but effective communication with the group as to why a member can not make a meeting will be accepted.
-Missing memebers will need to check in with group at next meeting date.
+Missing memebers will need to check in with group at next meeting date and/or read the meeting notes.

 ## Assignments

 Assignments will be made by a group decision.
-If a member does not complete assignment or completes poorly, a warning is issued and after administraion will be notified.
+If a member does not complete assignment or completes poorly, a warning is issued and after 305Soft will be notified.

 ## Participation

 Communication and Information will be shared via in-person and over discord.
+Participation will be ensured by each group memeber getting a set time to talk about anything related to what they are working on in each meeting.
+The group will encourage everyone to talk and share opinions on every task/issue.

 ## Meeting Times

-Meeting times will be selected class time and one night during the week.
+Meeting times will be selected class time and one night during the week that the group memebers will agree on.

 ## Agenda and Minutes

-Brandon Charette will take notes on meetings through short bullet points and placed in discord.
+Brandon Charette will take notes on meetings through short bullet points and place in discord.

 ## Promptness

-Members will be on time for meetings unless communicated with other group memebers.
+Members will be on time for meetings unless effectivley communicated with other group memebers.
+If a member is late, they will have to read the meeting notes after the meeting is over.

 ## Conversational Courtesies

 Each member will have a short time to talk about what they have been working on, then group discussion on what is next.
+If there is a disagreement in the group, each group memeber must remain professional and the disagreement will be handled by group vote.
+If the disagreement is escalted any further, 305Soft group will be notified.

 ## Attribution